-However, my parents placed me in the hearing world and a mainstreamed school.
-For me to be successful, a private speech therapist was hired.
+However, my parents placed me in the hearing world and a mainstream school.
+They hired a speech therapist to ensure I was successful.
 I learned how to properly talk by observing the positioning of my mouth in a mirror, and by placing my hands in front of the teacher’s mouth to feel the vibrations produced by certain sounds.
-My speech is the result of ten years of therapy.
+My speech is the result of 10 years of therapy.
 My articulation has a distinct sound; many ask if I am foreign?
 It’s a different accent they just can’t place.

 Lip reading is my main source of communication.
 My brain is in overdrive trying to understand what was said or why we’re laughing.
 I’m a great pretender.
-There are many sounds I don’t hear – P, H, G, K, F and S. My aids are digitally programmed to fill in the sounds I miss.
-In the classroom or large group setting, the speaker wears an FM system, which transfers directly into my aids.
+There are many sounds I don’t hear – P, H, G, K, F and S are just a few.
+My aids are digitally programmed to fill in the sounds I miss.
+In large group settings, the speaker wears an FM system, an assistive hearing device, which transfers directly into my aids.
 However, technology is man-made and cannot substitute for the God-given sense I just don’t have.

 Later, these differences were magnified.
 I became self-conscious of how I sounded, and with the physical appearance of deafness… the ugly blocks sitting behind my ears.
 When you’re a child, you don’t realize people are different and you accept them.
 As you get older, imperfections stand out.